lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Inputs and Outputs.md

 $end(Double)$

 Notice how the input value is accessed and how the output value is set.
 This is done differently for each target language.
-See the [Target Language Details](/docs/handbook/target-languate-details) for detailed documentation of these mechanisms.
+See the [Target Language Details](/docs/handbook/target-language-details) for detailed documentation of these mechanisms.
 Setting an output within a reaction will trigger downstream reactions at the same [Logical Time](/docs/handbook/time-and-timers#logical-time) that the reaction is invoked (or, more precisely, at the same [tag](/docs/handbook/superdense-time#tag-vs-time)).
 If a particular output port is set more than once at any tag, the last set value will be the one that downstream reactions see.
 Since the order in which reactions of a reactor are invoked at a logical time is deterministic, and whether inputs are present depends only on their timestamps, the final value set for an output will also be deterministic.

 <div class="lf-c lf-cpp lf-ts lf-rs">

 The **type** of a port is a type in the target language plus the special type $time$.
 A type may also be specified using a **code block**, delimited by the same delimeters `{= ... =}` that separate target language code from Lingua Franca code in reactions.
 Any valid target-language type designator can be given within these delimiters.
-See [Lingua Franca Types](/docs/handbook/lingua-franca-types) for details.

 </div>